gofr-dev/gofr/docs/quick-start/observability/page.md

 ## Metrics

-  GoFr gathers and pushes some _essential metrics_ for different datastores(sql, redis etc.), pubsubs, memory utilisation, request-response statistics etc. automatically to port [http://localhost:2121/metrics](http://localhost:2121/metrics) in prometheus format.
+  GoFr gathers and pushes _essential metrics_ for different datastores(sql, redis), memory utilisation, request-response statistics etc. automatically to port: _2121_ on _/metrics_ endpoint in prometheus format.

+  For example: When running application locally, you can access /metrics endpoint on port 2121 from: [http://localhost:2121/metrics](http://localhost:2121/metrics)

 {% table %}